-Upon execution of the design agreement we’ll begin conceptual designs for your space.
-During this phase we will be documenting existing conditions in your home, photographing the space and measuring all of the areas that will be affected during the project in order to prepare “as-built” to-scale floor plans.
+Upon execution of the design agreement, we’ll begin conceptual designs for your space.
+During this phase we will be documenting existing conditions in your home, photographing the space, and measuring all of the areas that will be affected during the project in order to prepare “as-built” to-scale floor plans.
 Conceptual floor plans and 3D renderings will be developed.
-Your floor plans will incorporate all major space planning components including cabinetry, appliances, fixtures and furniture.
+Your floor plans will incorporate all major space planning components including cabinetry, appliances, fixtures, and furniture.

-Once we’ve received your signed construction proposal, we’ll reserve a start-date for you on our project schedule and begin working with you on product selections for your project.
+Once we’ve received your signed construction proposal, we’ll reserve a start date for you on our project schedule and begin working with you on product selections for your project.
 Your designer will guide you through the selection of appliances, cabinets, tile, light fixtures, and more.
 Any structural engineering requirements will be worked through.
-We’ll do on-site evaluation with our construction team and trade partners, to help minimize any “unknowns” we may encounter during the construction process.
+We’ll do an on-site evaluation with our construction team and trade partners, to help minimize any “unknowns” we may encounter during the construction process.

 All plans will be updated and further detailed to include your product selections, exterior elevations, and interior elevations of all major cabinetry areas.
 We’ll also develop electrical plans with proposed fixtures and locations as well as heating and air plans showing supply and return locations.
-At the conclusion of this work you will be provided with a firm price for your project and final contract documents for your signature.
+At the conclusion of this work, you will be provided with a firm price for your project and final contract documents for your signature.